Learning to Register Unbalanced Point Pairs: Appendix

 \subsection{Structured Matching}

 We provide additional information on our structured matching.
-As in \Sec{superpoint}, the initial correspondence set is extracted from similarity matrix $\mathcal{\bar{Z}}$.
-Simple strategy is to consider an entry $(i, j)$ with high confidence score in $\mathcal{\bar{Z}}$ as a valid correspondence as in ~\cite{yu2021cofinet}:
+As in Section3.4, the initial correspondence set is extracted from similarity matrix $\mathcal{\bar{Z}}$.
+Simple strategy is to consider an entry $(i, j)$ with high confidence score in $\mathcal{\bar{Z}}$ as a valid correspondence as in ~\citep{yu2021cofinet}:

-However, this strategy is prone to miss inlier correspondences in our unbalanced setting; that is difficult to extract consistent features from the same region of the map and query, i.e., the inlier correspondences often have low confidence scores.
-An alternative solution is to select confident correspondences relatively for each point rather than using an absolute threshold value for the selection.
+However, this strategy is prone to missing inlier correspondences in our unbalanced setting; that is difficult to extract consistent features from the same region of the map and query as the inlier correspondences often have low confidence scores.
+An alternative solution is to select confident correspondences relatively for each point rather than using an absolute threshold value.
 We utilize K-nearest-neighbor (KNN) search in feature space and retrieve the top-k candidate correspondences for each point having the highest inlier confidence values: